-The Sole F63’s Cushion Flex Whisper Deck reduces impact on your joints by 35 to 45 percent compared to pavement running.
-This is a great feature for anyone with previous knee injuries who still wants to incorporate running into their workouts, but also wants to take it easy on the impact-front.
+According to Sole, the F63’s Cushion Flex Whisper Deck reduces the impact on your joints by about 40 percent compared to running on pavement.
+This is a great feature for anyone with previous knee injuries who wants to incorporate running into their workouts without absorbing excess impact.

 Places to Buy

-You can buy the Sole F63 on Amazon Marketplace, or through Sole Fitness directly.
+You can buy the Sole F63 through the Sole Fitness website or Amazon.

 With your purchase, Sole includes a lifetime warranty on the frame and motor, three years of coverage on the parts, deck and electronics, and one year of coverage on labor.

 Sole Fitness produces easy-to-use and durable fitness equipment for both commercial and home use and is known for its line of treadmills.
 All of their treadmills feature a 30-day money-back guarantee, so if you aren’t satisfied with your purchase, you’re eligible for a full refund.
 If you need to contact their support team, you can reach them at 877-441-8433.

 The Sole F63 Treadmill is a budget-friendly option that’s built to last.
 It features a 3.0 HP motor, a max incline of 15 percent, a top speed of 12 miles per hour, and a 325-pound weight limit.
 The foldable makes it accessible in tight spaces, there are 10 different programs available, and the pulse grips make it easy to track your heart rate variability.